 A haunting opening tracking shot takes us through the drab neon-lit hallways of a special unit inside the Centre Hospitalier Le Vinatier, where at-risk patients are brought in by cops or loved ones to receive urgent psychiatric treatment.
 Given fake names in the film but otherwise partaking in real discussions, the patients tell their stories to a rotating team of local magistrates, who, with the help of medical records and testimony from lawyers and doctors, must decide if they will remain institutionalized.

 Depardon shoots the interviews in simple shot-reverse shots, with the judges listening to tales of depression, schizophrenia and other mental illnesses that render the patients unable to function.
 One man is brought in for punching a random stranger in the head, and then pleads to be let go.
 A woman claims to suffer from severe workplace harassment at the French telecom company Orange, asking to be kept inside so she doesn't have to return to her job. ("I'm an open wound," she says at the end of her interview.)
 Another clearly deranged man argues with a judge that he's fit to move back in with his family, until we learn later on that he killed his own father.

 By keeping the camera focused on the faces of patients and judges alike, Depardon — working again with sound recordist and producer Claudine Nougaret — reveals shreds of humanity, and even moments of hilarity, in these closed-door sessions.
 And as much as the patients are clearly in need of assistance (almost all of them have their sentences prolonged by the judge), they reveal a certain grasp on reality, as well as an understanding of their conditions vis-a-vis the rest of society.
-"You have psychiatric problems, you know?" a judge says to a young man at one point, to which he responds: "Isn't that sort of the case with everyone?"
+"You have psychiatric problems, you know?" a judge says to a young man at one point, to which the latter responds: "Isn't that sort of the case with everyone?"